robotlolita/robotlolita.github.io/_posts/2013-07-12-the-importance-of-being-typed.md

 Oh, but wait, I'm obviously missing something important here. "**Handlebars and Mustache are for HTML, you dumb!
 They'll escape stuff automatically for you!**" But of course, how could I forget this, Handlebars and Mustache have been written with HTML in mind, and SQL/Shell injections are a whole different beast, and totally a solved problem... or is it?

 There **is** a more fundamental problem that we're kind of missing here: we're just repeating the same mistakes of the past by writing buggy String concatenation, and buggy Regular Expression-based parsers.
 Of course we can make this all work, people did back in the days.
 That we can make it work **is not the problem**, the problem is that **no one will tell us when it doesn't work**.
-Or, in other words, it's just too easy to forget to escape a little piece of data and have [Little Bob Tables throw the work of your whole life into the void][bob-tables] — and that's when you'll learn things "don't work".
+Or, in other words, it's just too easy to forget to escape a little piece of data and have [Little Bob Tables throw the work of your whole life into the void][bob-tables] — and that's when you'll learn that something "didn't work".

 But Handlebars and Mustache will escape things automatically, so that solves all of our problems, right?
 No one will ever get a XSS injection, because Handlebars will automatically replace all of your `<` characters by `&lt;`.
 This is **amazing**, right?
 Well, it is, until you have to actually deal with HTML and other structured formats, as your *input* for the template.